dutta-arka/Post-AGB-Stars/README.md

 # Stellar-Evolution
-A real time evolution of post-AGB stars using data from old photographic plates.
+An attempt to trace the real-time evolution of post-AGB stars using data from old photographic plates.